Aiven-Open/klaw-docs/3.1/docs/features/features.rst

 Approve Or Decline
 ------------------

 Topic Requests can be approved or declined by Admins or Super users from the same team.
+After approval of a topic, it is created on the cluster, how ever no acls are assigned to it yet.

 Acl Requests can be approved/declined by Admins or Super users who belong to Topic Owner's team.
+After approval, acls are created on the cluster.

 Schema Requests can be approved by Admins or Super users from the same team.